Atellan Farce: Authorship

 The subjects and characters were decided upon just before the performance began and the dialogue was improvised.
 The performers were the sons of Roman citizens who were allowed to serve in the army: professional actors were excluded.
 The simple prose dialogues were supplemented by songs in Saturnian metre, the common language, accompanied by lively gesticulation.
 The plays were characterized by coarseness and obscenity.
 Atellan play acting contained much pantomiming.
 All roles were played by males.
 The plays did not have elaborate scenery and were performed in normal theaters.

-Atellan plays first became popular in Rome in the 3rd century B.C, with a revived popularity in literary form in the 1st century B.C. and included the stock characters in written verse.
+Atellan plays first became popular in Rome in the third century B.C, with a revived popularity in literary form in the first century B.C. and included the stock characters in written verse.

 Later, the dictator Sulla wrote some Atellan Fables.
 The dramatist Quintus Novius, who lived and wrote 50 years after the abdication of Sulla, wrote fifty fables, including Macchus Exul (Exiled Macchus), Gallinaria (The Henhouse), Surdus (The Deaf One), Vindemiatores (The Harvesters), and Parcus (The Treasurer).
-When the Atellan plays were revived in the 1st century B.C. professional actors were no longer excluded from playing the stock characters' roles.
+When the Atellan plays were revived in the first century B.C. professional actors were no longer excluded from playing the stock character roles.

-Lucius Pomponius of Bologna, influenced by Palliata Fabius Dorsennus composed several Atellan plays, including Macchus Miles (Macchus the Soldier), Pytho Gorgonius, Pseudoagamemnon, Bucco Adoptatus, and Aeditumus.
+Influenced by Palliata Fabius Dorsennus, Lucius Pomponius of Bologna composed several Atellan plays, including Macchus Miles (Macchus the Soldier), Pytho Gorgonius, Pseudoagamemnon, Bucco Adoptatus, and Aeditumus.
 Quintus Novius and a "Memmius" also authored these comedies.
 Ovid and Pliny the Younger found the work of Memmius to be indecent.

 Pomponius is speculated to be the "founder" of the Atellan Farce plays.

 Controversy and suppression

-Taken from Tacitus (Annals, Book 14): "...after various and often fruitless complaints from the praetors, the emperor Tiberius finally brought forward a motion about the licentious behavior of the players.
-"They had often," he said "sought to disturb the public peace, and to bring disgrace on private families, and the old Oscan farce, once a wretched amusement for the vulgar, had become at once so indecent and popular, that it must be checked by the Senate's authority.
-The players, upon this, were banished from Italy".
+Taken from Tacitus (Annals, 4.14.3): "...after various and often fruitless complaints from the praetors, the emperor Tiberius finally brought forward a motion about the licentious behavior of the players.
+'They had often', he said 'sought to disturb the public peace, and to bring disgrace on private families, and the old Oscan farce, once a wretched amusement for the vulgar, had become at once so indecent and popular, that it must be checked by the Senate's authority.'
+The players, upon this, were banished from Italy."

-Suetonius (Tiberius, 45, 1) reports that Tiberius himself was mocked for his lecherous habits in an Atellan farce, after which the saying "the old goat lapping up the doe" (hircum vetulum capreis naturam ligurire) became popular.
+Suetonius (Tiberius, 45, 1) reports that Tiberius was mocked for his lecherous habits in an Atellan farce, after which the saying "the old goat lapping up the doe" (hircum vetulum capreis naturam ligurire) became popular.

-In the 20s AD, the growth in popularity and revival of the Atellan plays was met with the disapproval of an older generation of patricians and senators.
-The performances became so obnoxious that, in 28 AD, all who performed in the farces were banished from Italy.
+In the 20s A.D., the growth in popularity and revival of the Atellan plays was met with the disapproval of an older generation of patricians and senators.
+The performances became so obnoxious that, in 28 A.D., all who performed in the farces were banished from Italy.

+Nonetheless, a mask portraying Pappus appears in a fresco unearthed in the ruins at Pompeii that dates to the volcanic eruption in 79 A.D. that covered the city in ash.

 The Augustan History records that Hadrian furnished performances of Atellan Farces at banquets.